Plumbing Drain Waste Vent

 The building code regarding whether or not floor drains are required is a bit unclear and varies with jurisdiction.

-Certainly it is not good to have a floor drain the basement concrete slab.
+Certainly it is not good to have a floor drain in the basement concrete slab.
 If the building inspector insists then implement a raised floor in the basement bathroom (it will have to be several feet high to be able to flow out to the 4" house drain that is a foot and a half up the wall).

 I use floor drains in all bathrooms on the main and bedroom levels and I am very much in favor of having them.
 These bathrooms are full wet rooms.